dhrubo55/personal-blog/content/posts/day-45-learning-about-the-internals-of-jvm-and-jre-part-3.md

 Unfortunately, a recipe on its own is useless.
 The recipe you found on Google isn’t actually going to get you your pizza, you need a kitchen!
 The pizza recipe’s runtime environment is your kitchen.

 Your code is just code.
 Whatever code you write, in whatever language you choose, needs to eventually execute on a computer.
 Runtime environments enable this execution.

+### Common Runtime Environment ( The Operating System )

+The universal runtime environment for any kind of programmatic execution is the operating system.
+The operating system is the only way you can get the CPU to execute your code.
+The OS is the silent hero that ensures your program gets some memory, gets scheduled fairly, and doesn’t disturb its neighbors.
+It doesn’t matter if you’re using C, Python, or Node.js—at the end of the day, the operating system is everyone’s runtime environment.

+#### Executable File format

+Every operating system defines a binary file format for executable code.
+In Unix-Like operating systems, this is the [ELF file format](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) (.so) .
+For windows its executable (.exe)

+#### Executable's Runtime Environment

+An executable’s runtime environment is the operating system.
+In addition, operating systems ship with programs that are able to take these files and give them to the hardware to be executed.
+In Linux, one example is the [_execve()_](https://man7.org/linux/man-pages/man2/execve.2.html) program.
+For all other operating systems, there will be a similar set of file formats and loader programs.